paulstansifer/unseemly/CONTRIBUTING.md

 Ways you can contribute:
  * You can write code in Unseemly!
 It needs testing!
-You can add examples to `src/examples`, and file bugs in the [issue  tracker] when things don't work.
+You can add examples to `examples`, and file bugs in the [issue  tracker] when things don't work.
  * You can fix a bug.
 There are some in the [issue tracker].
 Issues that don't require much context about the language and are on the smaller side are marked ["good first issue"].